splightplatform/splight-lib-python/README.md

 # Splight Library
 Elements to build components.
 Language defined to sync BE and Worker tasks.

-- Connectors: Data connectors.
+- **Connectors**: Data connectors.
 There is 1:1 relation between assets instances and connections
-- Assets: Virtual unit that represents a physical device inside the electrical network.
+- **Assets**: Virtual unit that represents a physical device inside the electrical network.
-- Networks: Set of Assets
+- **Networks**: Set of Assets
-- DO Components (interface only): Single-purpose computacional unit.
+- **DO Components (interface only)**: Single-purpose computacional unit.
 Its output should be useful to generate dashboards, raise alerts and bring predictions.

 ## How to install